Wellposedness of Second Order Master Equations for Mean Field Games with Nonsmooth Data: Preliminaries and the main results

 \begin{rem} {\rm We emphasize that the term $\tilde \dbE\Big[ \pa_\mu V(t, x, \mu, \tilde \xi)(\pa_pH)^\top(\tilde \xi, \pa_x V(t, \tilde \xi, \mu))\Big]$ in $\cM V$ of \reff{master} involves $\pa_x V(t, \tilde x, \mu)$ for $\mu$-a.e. $\tilde x$.
 That is, the master equation \reff{master} is non-local in $x$.
 In particular, we cannot expect a comparison principle for its solution, even if there exists a unique classical solution.
 See Example \ref{eg-comparison} for a counterexample. } \end{rem}

-\begin{rem} {\rm (i) The choice of admissible controls $\cA_t$ is actually very subtle, and the MFE under different choices are in general not equivalent.
-Our main goal of this paper is the master equation, so we prefer not to get into too many details of the admissible controls.
-However, we shall emphasize that, if one uses open loop controls: $\a = \a(B, B^0)$, then the problem is in general time inconsistent and the value function may not satisfy the master equation, even if MFE is unique.
-We refer to \cite{IZ} for more detailed discussions.

-(ii) In principle the admissible controls should depend on the observed information.
-Note that $B^0$ is interpreted as the common noise, thus it is reasonable to assume its observability (compared to the individual noises of the other players which are much harder to observe).
+\begin{rem} {\rm The choice of admissible controls $\cA_t$ is actually very subtle, and the MFEs under different choices are in general not equivalent, see \cite{IZ} for more discussions.
+However, we would like to point out that in applications admissible controls should depend on the observed information.
+Note that players typically observe the state process $X$, and since $B^0$ is interpreted as the common noise, thus it is also reasonable to assume its observability (compared to the individual noises of the other players which are much harder to observe).
 So in this mean field setting one natural choice could be $\a = \a(X, B^0, \cL_{X|\cF^0})$.
-However, since $\cL_{X|\cF^0}$ is $\dbF^{0}$-measurable, then the above $\a$ is actually $\dbF^{X, B^0}$-measurable and for simplicity in this paper we take the form $\a=\a(X, B^0)$ as in \reff{Xth}.
-We emphasize that, however, for $N$-player games these two are not equivalent and it will be more natural to choose the counterpart of $\a = \a(X, B^0, \cL_{X|\cF^0})$, as we will do in the next subsection. } \end{rem}
+However, since $\cL_{X|\cF^0}$ is $\dbF^{0}$-measurable, then the above $\a$ is actually $\dbF^{X, B^0}$-measurable and for simplicity in this paper we take the form $\a=\a(X_t, B^0)$ as in \reff{Xth}.
+We emphasize that, however, for $N$-player games these two are not equivalent and it will be more natural to choose the counterpart of $\a = \a(X_t, B^0, \cL_{X_t|\cF^0})$, as we will do in the next subsection. } \end{rem}